-This is a very specific job, since you’d have to be familiar with medicine jargon (or much better if you have nursing experience) and also know the ins and outs of the legal system.
+This is a very specific job since you’d have to be familiar with medicine jargon (much better if you have nursing experience) and also know the ins and outs of the legal system.

-These skills set will make it easy for legal nurse consultants to provide guidance to attorneys involved in medical-related cases.
+This skill set enables legal nurse consultants to provide guidance to attorneys involved in medical-related cases.

-Lawyers are amazing at mediating since they can easily find all angles to a story, assess the situation, and settle legal disputes (hopefully outside of the courtroom).
+Lawyers are amazing at mediating since they can easily find all angles to a story, assess the situation, and settle legal disputes outside of the courtroom.

-Private companies, individuals, and other kinds of institutions may hire mediators as a contractor on as-need basis.
+Private companies, individuals, and other kinds of institutions may hire mediators as contractors on an as-needed basis.
 With the right set of tools, this job can be performed from home or anywhere around the world.